LaunchCodeEducation/java-web-development/docs/_sources/chapters/inheritance/casting.rst.txt

          }
       }

-   Which of the following instantiations does not contain an error:
+   Which of the following does not contain an error:

    a.
       .. sourcecode:: java